monahidalgo/high-tides/index.md

 ## Summary

-High Tides is an App. for Development for Animation
+High Tides is an App. for Development and Animations.